HazyResearch/deepdive/doc/doc/basics/dashboard.md

 ## Report Templates

-Report templates, accessible from the "Configure Templates" page, define the data you want to display in a report, as well as the appearance of the report.
-A number of general report templates come with Dashboard, but you may also [create your own](#custom-report-templates).
+Report templates, accessible from the "Configure Templates" page, define the data displayed in a report, as well as the appearance of the report.
+A number of general report templates come with Dashboard, but you may also [create your own](#writing-custom-templates).

 ### Template Types